Decorative Birdhouses – A Recycled Greeting Card Craft

 Use Mod Podge to decoupage over the card panels.

-To make a stand, use a hand saw to cut your dowel down to size.
-Since I made three, I decided to vary the heights of my birdhouse perches and cut my dowels 3, 4, and 5 inches long.
+Use a hand saw to cut your dowel down to size.
+Since I made three, I decided to vary the heights of my birdhouse perches and cut dowels 3, 4, and 5 inches long.

 Photo of a handsaw used to cut dowels down to make a base for a decorative birdhouse.